 - Use your gut – trusting your instincts will help you keep out of trouble.
 One of these is walking around after dark.
 Does it feel sketchy?
 If so, it might well be sketchy.
 If in doubt when walking around at night, try to buddy up or get a taxi.

-- Speaking of which, check yourself into GOOD accommodation.
+- Speaking of which, check yourself into a good hostel, hotel or whatever.
 Read reviews and go somewhere that’s going to be secure and suit the kind of vibe you want.
 No use booking yourself into an amazing hostel that’s all about partying if YOU’RE not all about partying.

 - It may be easy to travel around by yourself, but booking yourself on a tour is a great option.
 It’s a good way to learn about Spain but also a DECENT opportunity to get to know some fellow travellers.
 Taking a walking tour from your hostel is a good option too, since the people you meet may even become proper friends.